martinpercu/vue-components-and-options/README.md

 # Composition API
 ## Lifecycle in Composition API.
 - I left the last App.vue saved as App-old-04.vue.
-- Create a component Home_01.vue
+- Create a component Home.vue
-- In Home_01.vue we will use the "setup()" this will replace beforeCreated and created.
+- In Home.vue we will use the "setup()" this will replace beforeCreated and created.
 So all the rest in lifecycle works the same BUT only add "on".
 So as example onMounted().